Project Details

 - Will new aged care facilities be built as part of the Renewal Project?

-Both models reflect a shift in aged care: from institutional to personal, from static to adaptable.
-They are designed to support ageing in place-not just physically, but socially and emotionally.
-As these concepts evolve the Village is moving closer to a care model that feels less like a traditional aged care facility-and more like home.
-We look forward to sharing the design with you as it evolves.
+Both models reflect a shift in aged care: from institutional to home like.
+They are designed to support ageing in place – not just physically, but socially and emotionally.
+As these concepts evolve the Village is moving closer to a care model that feels less like a traditional aged care facility – and more like home.

 - Will the bushland and trees/landscaping in the RSL ANZAC Village be preserved?